alin1k/React-ToDoList/README.md

 ### This is a simple To-Do List created in React.
 I made this project to re-learn React and learn about Redux.
 See project [here](https://todolist1518.netlify.app/)

 It is a simple CRUD[^1] application that lets you add as many lists as you want.
-Inside the lists, you can add new list items, edit them as you want, move them up or down, and even remove items from the list.
+Inside the lists, you can add new list items, edit them as you wish, move them up or down, and even remove items from the list.

 > [!NOTE]
 > The code needs refactoring

 ## What I would like to add to this project

+1. Drag and Drop for moving list items
-1. TypeScript
+2. TypeScript
-2. Testing
+3. Testing
-3. Firebase for Auth and for storing to-do lists for each user.
+4. Firebase for Auth and for storing to-do lists for each user.

 ## Challenges I've encountered